 You might want to lounge on the beach, or go shopping or eating.
 I just want to visit celebrity graves and miscellaneous death sites.
-Fortunately my wife is a good sport about it, but when I recently had the opportunity to take a solo road trip around England (where the beaches, the shopping and the food are lousy anyway), I went into unabashed overdrive.
+Fortunately my wife is a good sport about it, but when I recently had the opportunity to take a solo road trip around England (where the beaches, etc. can be hit-and-miss anyway), I went into unabashed overdrive.

 Former Sex Pistols manager Malcolm McLaren—Highgate Cemetery, London